Eomm/blog-posts/posts/bonus-telegram-bot.md

 - [`telegram-bot-questions`](https://github.com/Eomm/telegram-bot-questions): a bot to ask questions to your team mates.
 It integrates with Google Sheets to store the answers and has a step by step guide to implement the bot.
 - [`telegram-bot-give-away`](https://github.com/Eomm/telegram-bot-give-away): a bot to organize a custom give away.

+If you want to learn how to deploy your Telegram bot to the cloud, check out the [Platformatic Cloud](https://platformatic.dev/cloud) documentation or leave a comment below and I'll write a new article about it!

 The world of chatbot development is at your fingertips, and with each step, you're one step closer to mastering it.
 Happy coding! 🤖💬

 If you enjoyed this article, comment, share and follow me on [Twitter](https://twitter.com/ManuEomm)!